Ergodicity breaking provably robust to arbitrary perturbations: Size of no-intersections sector

 \section{Size of no-intersections sector}

-The local constraint $\CZ_p = 1$ for all plaquettes $p$ defines a restricted Hilbert space $\mathcal{H}_0$ whose dimension grows nontrivially with system size $L^2$.
+The local constraint $\CZ_p = 1$ for all plaquettes $p$ defines a restricted Hilbert space $\mathcal{H}_0$ whose dimension grows nontrivially with system volume $L^2$.
 The dimension of this hard-constrained Hilbert space can be enumerated exactly for sufficiently small systems, allowing us to approximate the asymptotic behavior with $L$.
 The trivial case of an isolated plaquette, consisting of four spins, was considered in the main text: 12 of the possible 16 spin configurations are compatible with the local constraint.
 To study the scaling with $L$, we employ a transfer matrix approach.
-Let us denote the binary representation of the spin at position $\vec{r}$ by $b_{\vec{r}} \in \{ 0, 1 \}$, i.e., $b_\vec{r} = \frac12 (1 - \sigma_\vec{r})$ with $\sigma_\vec{r} \in \{ 1, -1 \}$ the $z$ component of the spin at $\vec{r}$.
+Let us denote the binary representation of the spin at position $\vec{r}$ by $b_{\vec{r}} \in \{ 0, 1 \}$, i.e., $b_\vec{r} = \frac12 (1 - Z_\vec{r})$.
 In this notation, the $\CZ$ gate acting on two spins located at positions $\vec{r}_1$ and $\vec{r}_2$ can be written

 which gives a minus sign only if $b_{\vec{r}_1} = b_{\vec{r}_2} = 1$.

 Decomposing the two-dimensional system into columns (say) and working from left to right, the transfer matrix tells us which spin configurations in a given column are compatible with the spin configuration of the `previous' column, given the local constraints $\CZ_p = 1$.
 Disallowed configurations are associated with a vanishing coefficient in the transfer matrix, while allowed transitions are associated with a unit coefficient.
 This construction gives rise to a transfer matrix whose matrix elements are